MarineFou/CANYON-MED/README.md

 ------

-Matlab and R routines to estimate open ocean carbonate system variables and nutirents in the Mediterranean Sea from time, geolocation, together with T, S and O2.
+Matlab and R routines to estimate open ocean carbonate system variables and nutrients in the Mediterranean Sea from time, geolocation, together with T, S and O2.

 The folders for Matlab and R each contain the CANYON-MED codes and training weights.